rizinorg/book/src/analysis/types.md

 ```
 [0x00000000]> aa?
-| aat [fcn]           Analyze all/given function to convert immediate to linked structure offsets (see tl?)
+| aat [fcn]           Analyze all functions or a given function to convert immediate to linked structure offsets (see tl?)
 ```

 Note sometimes the emulation may not be accurate, for example as below :